hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 (Same topic, same entity scope — no unrelated subjects.)

 The anchors/pillars MUST NOT define a different topic than the root.
-They exist only to bind, ground, and reinforce the root authority (the main website on the root domain).
+They exist only to bind, ground, and reinforce the root authority.
 ---

 ## 🧱 The 5 Mandatory Anchors